scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 Several expected themes emerged.
 Many users chose to highlight personality traits, for example "humor" or "easy-going," while others focused on describing the types of activities they enjoyed.
 Hiking, traveling, and cooking were popular choices.
-Others chose to mention what they were looking, whether that be a long-term relationship, a friendship, or sex.
-Topics and the highest weighted tokens for each are summarized in the table below.
+Others chose to mention what they were looking for, whether that was a long-term relationship, a friendship, or sex.
+Topics and the highest weighted tokens for each are summarized in Table :ref:`self-summary-topics`.
 Note that topic names were hand-labeled.

+.. table:: Self-summary topics and associated terms. :label:`self-summary-topics`

    +----------------+---------------------------------------------------------+
    | Topic          | Tokens                                                  |